1959 National League tie-breaker series: Game 2

 The game went scoreless in the third inning, but Neal led off the bottom of the fourth with a home run to make it 3–2.
 The Dodgers threatened further that inning, getting runners on first and second base, though did not score additional runs.
 Dodgers' starter Don Drysdale recorded the first out of the top of the fifth but then gave up a home run to Mathews and walked Aaron before being relieved by Johnny Podres.
 Podres escaped without further scoring, putting out Torre and Andy Pafko who pinch hit for Lee Maye.
 The sixth inning was uneventful, though the Braves then threatened in the top of the seventh.
 After the first out Mathews singled to start the offense.
 Aaron followed that with a single, Mathews was put out trying to advance to third base on a "brilliant throw" by Moon, and Aaron moved to second on the throw.
 Then Podres threw a wild pitch as Torre batted, allowing Aaron to move to third.
 Finally, Podres walked Torre and was replaced by Chuck Churn.
 Enos Slaughter pinch hit for Pafko but hit a flyout to end the threat and the inning.
 John DeMerit then replaced Slaughter defensively in the bottom of the seventh and Norm Larker singled leading off.
 However, John Roseboro hit into a ground ball double play to end that threat.
-Roseboro crashed into Logan, the Braves' shortstop, trying to break up the double play and Logan had to be carried from the field on a stretcher.
+Larker crashed into Logan, the Braves' shortstop, trying to break up the double play and Logan had to be carried from the field on a stretcher.
 Félix Mantilla, the second baseman, moved to play shortstop and Red Schoendienst entered to play second.
 Finally Churn struck out Burdette to end the seventh.